 Application for Visiting Research Scholar/Princeton University Fellows in Law

-In addition to carrying out their independent research, candidates will be expected to contribute the equivalent of one course to the undergraduate or graduate programs of the School or the University Center.
-This contribution may be fulfilled by teaching a course on a topic related to normative issues and law, or law in public policy.
-Because Princeton does not have a law school, the course should not be designed primarily for law students.
-Instead, it should be a course that would fit either a liberal arts undergraduate curriculum or a professional master's in public policy curriculum.
-Any teaching is contingent on sufficient enrollments and must be approved by the Dean of the Faculty, sufficient enrollments, and required approvals.
+Priority will be given to candidates who are willing to teach one undergrad or grad course in SPIA or UCHV.
+This contribution may be fulfilled by teaching a course on a topic related to normative issues and law for UCHV, or law in public policy for SPIA.
+Princeton does not have a law school; the course should not be designed primarily for law students.
+Instead, it should fit a liberal arts undergraduate curriculum or a professional master's in public policy curriculum.
+All courses are contingent upon approval of the Dean of the Faculty, sufficient enrollments, and required approvals.

 For more information send an email to [email protected] or call 1-609-258-2492.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.